iron-io/docs/worker/languages/ruby/index.md

 exec "hello_worker.rb"
 {% endhighlight %}

 You could include gems and other files in there too.
-[You can read more about .worker files here](http://dev.iron.io/worker/reference/dotworker/).
+[You can read more about .worker files here](/worker/reference/dotworker/).

+### Create Your Configuration File

+The CLI needs a configuration file or environment variables set that tell it what your credentials are.
+We have some [pretty good documentation](/worker/reference/configuration) about how this works, but for simplicity's sake, just save the following as `iron.json` in the same folder as your `.worker` file:

+{% highlight js %}
+{
+  "project_id": "INSERT YOUR PROJECT ID HERE", "token": "INSERT YOUR TOKEN HERE"
+}
+{% endhighlight %}

+You should insert your [project ID](https://hud.iron.io) and [token](https://hud.iron.io/tokens) into that `iron.json` file.
+Then, assuming you're running the commands from within the folder, the CLI will pick up your credentials and use them automatically.

-### Upload your Worker
+### Upload Your Worker

 {% highlight bash %}
 iron_worker upload hello
 {% endhighlight %}

 That command will read your .worker file, create your worker code package and upload it to IronWorker.
-Head over to hud.iron.io, click the Worker link on your projects list, then click the Tasks tab.
+Head over to [hud.iron.io](https://hud.iron.io), click the Worker link on your projects list, then click the Tasks tab.
 You should see your new worker listed there with zero runs.
 Click on it to show the task list which will be empty, but not for long.

 Let’s quickly test it by running: